Back to Garden for Nutrition Index

 Parsley (Petroselinum crispum):

 Origin: East Mediterranean Properties: Biennial.
 Curly leaved variety most commonly used for medicinal reasons.
 Curly leaved parsley requires longer maturity to develope chemical strength.
 Flat or single leaf is stronger when young.
 Growing: Freeze and thaw seeds repeatedly to stratify seed coat.
 Soak seed 24 hours for sprouting.
 Start from seed in pots in spring for transplant.
-Plain-leaved varieties survive freezing better than the curly leaved varieties.
-Can transplant again in winter while dormant.
+Germinates at 70 F. Plain-leaved varieties survive freezing better than the curly leaved varieties.
+Hardy to 10 F. Can transplant again in winter while dormant.
 Will bloom early next year.
-Medicinal Properties: Contains compounds which are either chemopreventive or prevent the spread of cancer cells: apigenin, myristicin, luteolin, chrysoeroil, falcorinol, terpines More oils in fresh form Do not eat too much because also very high in oxalates which binds calcium. ( rosemary, thyme, basal, oregano, and mint also contain terpines) Sources: Seeds of Change Burpee Stokes Bountiful Gardens Information: Super Food Parsley
+Medicinal Properties: Contains compounds which are either chemopreventive or prevent the spread of cancer cells: apigenin, myristicin, luteolin, chrysoeroil, falcorinol, terpines More oils in fresh form Do not eat too much because also very high in oxalates which binds calcium. ( rosemary, thyme, basal, oregano, and mint also contain terpines) Rich in glutathione.
+Information: Parsley - apoptosis **********

 Origin: Central and Southern Europe Properties: Aromatherapy that is very soothing and calming.
 Source: Richters ****************************************************